ManishaNatarajan/Advanced-Lane-Finding/writeup.md

 Challenges Faced:
 - I took sometime to get the color and gradient thresholds working on all images.
 Even now, I can't say it is completely robust.
-Since all the test images were mostly in daylight, I'm not sure how well these thresholds will work under night conditions as well.
+Since all the test images were mostly in daylight, I'm not sure how well these thresholds will work under night conditions.
-- It took me a while to implement search from prior fit lines and how to enable switching between sliding window approach to the search from prior fit lines.
+- It took me a while to implement search from prior fit lines and to enable switching between sliding window approach to the search from prior fit lines.
 - I also realized that I had initially made an error while calculating from pix to meters and hence I was getting some incorrect answers for the radius of curvature.

 Suggestions for Improvement:
 - I did not use all the attributes in the given Line class.
-A better approach would be to keep the average fit from the last n frames, and utilize those fit coefficients in case lane lines are not detected in a few frames.
+A better approach would be to keep the average fit from the last n frames, and utilize those fit coefficients in case lane lines go undetected in a few frames.
-- I can also store the difference between fit coefficients from consecutive frames and ensure that the difference is not too large to verify that the lane are fitted correctly.
+- I can also store the difference between fit coefficients from consecutive frames and ensure that the difference is not too large to verify that the lanes are fitted correctly.
+- More testing and tweaking to ensure that the thresholding works effectively in different scenarios.
 - I can also compartmentalize my code for better readability, instead of using just one IPython Notebook.